Ancestors of Tim Farr and Descendants of Stephen Farr Sr. of Concord, Massachusetts and Lidlington, Bedfordshire, England

 HANCOCK, Sarah

 Sarah MORSE was born 1 on 2 Jun 1649 in Groton, Middlesex, Massachusetts Bay Colony, British Colonial America.
 She died 2 in 1711 in Groton, Middlesex, Massachusetts Bay Colony, British Colonial America.
-Sarah married 3, 4, 5 Nathaniel PATTEN on 8 Oct 1678 in Cambridge, Massachusetts Bay Colony, British Colonial America.
+Sarah married 3, 4, 5 Nathaniel PATTEN on 8 Oct 1678 in Cambridge, Middlesex, Massachusetts Bay Colony, British Colonial America.

 Other marriages: